PREVIOUS: Being Confident, Part 3

 AND, they stay out of people’s way when they can’t be of help or are not needed, instead of having to put their two cents in

 • don’t mind making mistakes.
 They can admit in any circumstance that they don’t have all the answers.
 Not worried about being wrong, they can graciously accept & admit it when they are.
-They bounce back from errors, using it as an opportunity to learn about what is correct.
+They bounce back from errors, using it as an opportunity to learn about what’s correct or what works best.

 Even the most confident people have some insecurities.
 They’ve learned that life is full of ups & downs, & that feeling insecure may depend on where they are, who they’re with, their health, good or bad events…. but it doesn’t last.